|Bulgur (image from Britannica)|

 Allspice, to taste

 1 medium onion, chopped

 ¼ cup fresh mint leaves, roughly chopped

-1 bunch flat leaf parsley, stems removed & roughly chopped
+1 bunch flat leaf parsley, stems removed, thoroughly washed, & roughly chopped

 Juice of one lemon